2: Model-Editor, Mechanism-Editor, Part-Editor

 PART-EDITOR

-To edit a different Part: close the Part-Editor, return to the Mechanism-Editor, and edit the different Part.
+To edit a different Part, you must close the Part-Editor to return to the Mechanism-Editor, and then edit a different Part.

 See also How to Start the Part-Editor